green-party-dublin-central/nh-web/site/content/post/hendrons-application.md

 There are no plans to provide car parking in this development given proximity to LUAS and bus routes and the development's location in the city.

-225 cycle spaces will be provided split across resident and visitor spaces and across standard, electric and cargo bike.
+225 cycle spaces will be provided split across resident and visitor spaces and across standard, electric and cargo bikes.

 **Public Open Space**